 Everyone’s children, everyone’s future, deserve it.

-One of the best things any adult can do — whether you’re a parent or a former youth athlete — is to tell your community why sports matter.
+One of the best things any adult can do to support affordable youth sports— whether you’re a parent or a former youth athlete — is to start by telling your community why sports matter.
 There are two crucial questions to answer:

 What impact did they have on you and your life?